jetnew/al-folio/_posts/2023-12-31-building-agentscale.md

 <div class="caption">
   <a href="https://agentscale.ai/extension">Browser Extension</a>, a Chrome/Edge extension that integrates ChatGPT directly into your browser.
 </div>

-Browser Extension, a Chrome/Edge extension that integrates ChatGPT directly into your browser.

 Therefore, I built a [extension for ChatGPT](https://agentscale.ai/extension) to access and read tabs on the browser.
 As expected, most misunderstandings and hallucinations in practice were eliminated, resulting in high quality responses from ChatGPT.
 I acquired 2 customers for this product who were compelled by the product’s value proposition, one of whom complimented “It fits a time-saving use case, well done”.